-- To provide the students a deep insight in to the various Power Quality (PQ) problems. - To analyse the PQ problems and their causes. - To study the various compensation techniques - To analyse the various control algorithms of shunt compensators - To analyse the various control algorithms of series compensators
+- Provide the students a deep insight in to the various Power Quality (PQ) problems. - Analyse the PQ problems and their causes. - Study the various compensation techniques - Analyse the various control algorithms of shunt compensators - Analyse the various control algorithms of series compensators